daprtools/daprtools.github.io/content/en/docs/_index.md

 ---
 weight: 100
-title: "Documentation"
+title: "Let's get you started.. "
-description: "Follow the sections below"
+description: "Follow the sections below to understand and start using DaprDesigner"
 icon: "article"
 draft: false
 toc: false